10deepaktripathi/Propenity_Modelling_For_Products/README.md

 customer and product context information as well and to do that I have merged pre-processed transnational dataset obtained above with the customer file and product file on the basis of customer code and product code respectively.

+# Models
+Note that we need to create a recommendation model, which does not only recommends costumers given an input product but also generates a propensity(confidence) score between 0 to 1.
+I first have started implementing ALS Implicit, BPR, and Logistic Matrix Factoriza- tion(LMF) models.
+Python already has an implementation of all of these models.
+The only problem in using these models is that they do not generate confidence score between 0 to 1.
+Still i will use all of these models for performance comparison.
+I then have started building two-tower deep learning recommendation models.
+The advantage of using these models is that if we use sigmoid activation function at the last layer of them, they will generate a score between 0 to 1, which we can consider as confidence score.
+To verify how good these two tower models are, i have verified their performance against ALS, BPR, LMF and popularity based models.
+Below i have discussed in detail about all the models that i have tried.